 If the outcomes are the same for a minor related to a major, you will not need to create an assessment plan/report.
-If a student is not able to complete a minor without receiving a BA or BS with a major, you will not need to create an assessment plan/report.

 The number of SLOs assessed for each program will vary, but each program should assess 2-3 SLOs in the 2020 Assessment Template.